The Angular Localization Function (ALF): a practical tool to measure solvent angular order with Molecular Density Functional Theory: Introduction

 While the equilibrium solvent density is easily computed within MDFT, it is challenging to comprehend because visualizing data defined on a 6-dimensional space is difficult.
 This issue is typically addressed by projecting the density onto lower-dimensional representations.
 For example, the radial distribution function between the center of mass of the solvent and a given site of the solute is a one dimensional quantity that can be computed at any distance $r$ by integrating the density within a thin spherical shell of radius $r$.
 Other common representations include slices of density in a given plane, as well as isosurfaces (\textit{i.e.} hypersurfaces defined by a common value of the density).
 Similarly, analysing orientational information requires some projections.
-A popular one is the first angular moment, which corresponds to the polarization field in the case of dipolar solvent molecules~\cite{levesque_solvation_2012, jeanmairet_hydration_2014}.
+A popular one is the first angular moment, which corresponds to the polarization field in the case of dipolar solvent molecules~\citen{levesque_solvation_2012, jeanmairet_hydration_2014}.
 Another example are the projections of the density onto rotational invariants.
-Such projections are helpful to solve the molecular Ornstein-Zernike equation\cite{blum_invariant_1972,blum_invariant_1972-1,blum_invariant_1973}, or its MDFT formulation\cite{ding_efficient_2017,jeanmairet_molecular_2025}.
-They can also explain the long-range orientational order observed in scattering experiments\cite{belloni_screened_2018}.
+Such projections are helpful to solve the molecular Ornstein-Zernike equation\citen{blum_invariant_1972,blum_invariant_1972-1,blum_invariant_1973}, or its MDFT formulation\citen{ding_efficient_2017,jeanmairet_molecular_2026}.
+They can also explain the long-range orientational order observed in scattering experiments\citen{belloni_screened_2018}. \gj{One can also mention the local version of the nematic order parameter $S_2$ used in the context of liquid crystals phase transition\cite{sliwa_local_2017,ztakahashi_molecular_2023}. }